Can You Still Go To Socotra?

 Socotra has been nearly impossible to reach for the last few years.
-With a lot of efforts and arrangements, I’m excited to be offering two small group trips to Socotra Island in March 2021 with Inertia Network.
+With a lot of efforts and arrangements, I’m excited to be offering small group trips to Socotra Island in fall 2021 and early 2022 with Inertia Network.

 Want to learn more about the island and plan a trip?
 Grab a copy of the Socotra Guidebook by Bradt.